stellar/slingshot/spec/ZkVM.md

 Each transaction is explicitly bound to a range of _minimum_ and _maximum_ time.
 Each bound is in _seconds_ since Jan 1st, 1970 (UTC), represented by an unsigned 64-bit integer.
-Time bounds are available in the transaction as [variables](#variable-type) provided by the instructions [`mintime`](#mintime) and [`maxtime`](#maxtime).
+Time bounds are available in the transaction as [expressions](#expression-type) provided by the instructions [`mintime`](#mintime) and [`maxtime`](#maxtime).